Your Resources Are Limited

 4. Fight or Flight: Decide how you will react before it's necessary.
 Is it safe to stay or is fleeing better?
 Are Resources nearly gone, is Environment safe, is Destination safer, are Overwhelming forces advancing, are you Unprepared for the situation, is Threat increasing

-5. Communicate and stay informed.
-Acquire radios or create signals.
+5. Communicate & stay informed.
+AM/FM/Weather Radio, whistle or hand signals.

 6. Group survival is better than alone: Stay together, be a team-player, encourage, help, assign everyone responsibilities to fight boredom & worry.